 Provides automatic technical support through a library containing product information, quick reference cards, and installation help.
 To obtain an index of available documents, send a blank e-mail to support@usr.com.
-To have a document e-mailed to you, send the document's number as the subject.
+To have a specific document e-mailed to you, send the document's number in the subject field.